 One possibility is the serving of bottled Craft Cocktails.
 Just like Craft Cocktails, the bottled variety is handmade but they are simply a large batch pre-mixed and chilled in a bottle.

 Bottled Cocktails were first written about by, the Professor himself, Jerry Thomas in How to Mix Drinks published in 1862.
-In his book, he explains how to make a bottled brandy cocktail and proclaims that cocktails are generally used on fishing and other sporting parties, although some patients insist that it is good in the morning as a tonic.
+In his book, he explains how to make a bottled brandy cocktail and proclaims that cocktails are generally used at fishing and other sporting parties, although some patients insist that it is good in the morning as a tonic.
 (5) His recipe is as follows:

 1 pony-glass of Bogart’s bitters

-1 wine-glass of gum syrup (simple syrup)
+1 wine glass of gum syrup (simple syrup)

 1/2 pony-glass of Curacoa